Codingplace42/django-simple-chatbot/README.md

 ["Goodbye"]
 "Bye", "See you later", "Goodbye", "I need to go now."
 ```
+**Note** If you do not want to write that patterns by yourself, use a command
+`manage.py simple_chatbot_initial`.
+You need to label them after initializing.

 The package will automatically tokenize the input and map tokens to labels.